leonidya/Opinion-mining/README.md

 Using Glove: (GloVe (Global Vectors for Word Representation) is a pre-trained word embedding model that can be used to represent words as numerical vectors).

-1. Pretrained Glove embedings with Logit model
+4. Pretrained Glove embedings with Logit model
+5. Glove + XGBoost

 Pretrained models:

-3. NLTK: pretrained "SentimentIntensityAnalyzer"
+6. NLTK: pretrained "SentimentIntensityAnalyzer"
-4. Flair
+7. Flair
-5. Zero-shot Sentiment Prediction
+8. Zero-shot Sentiment Prediction
-6. Textblob
+9. Textblob

 ------------------------------Logistic Regresion for Sentiment Analysis - Part 1 ---------------------------------------